 As a graduate from the Environmental Design Program from the University of Colorado, Bodie has studied a variety of disciplines, providing him with a versatile approach to design.
 His passion for Landscape Architecture is rooted in creating places that enhance daily life and connect users to the surrounding environment.

 Bodie finds beauty in the details and harmony in the materials.
 Each project provides a new opportunity to explore these relationships and create a truly unique space.
 He brings an enthusiasm to work with the native landscape to create contemporary designs of all types.

 Growing up on the countryside of Austria, Christoph has spent most of his life outdoors, skiing in the Alps and mountain biking in the Bohemian forest.

 Before coming to Colorado, and making the slopes and trails even more crowded, Christoph worked as a landscape designer in the Hamptons on Long Island, NY.
 A Masters degree in Landscape Architecture and Planning from the University of Natural Resources and Life Sciences, Vienna, Austria, combined with business studies it allows him to approach projects from economic and environmental perspectives.

-The newest addition to the Marpa team, he wants to create complex, sustainable and evolving landscapes that combine important ecosystem services and offer beautiful environments by implementing innovative design and diverse plantings.
+He aims to create complex, sustainable and evolving landscapes that combine important ecosystem services and offer beautiful environments by implementing innovative design and diverse plantings.